firstdraft/guides/rcav-flowchart.md

  - `mydomain.com/photos/193`
  - `mydomain.com/signin`

-So remember: everything always starts with a **route** between a *URL* we want to support and a *Ruby method* that will be responsible for generating a response to the user's browser.
+So remember: everything always starts with a **route** between an *address* we want users to be able to visit and a *Ruby method* that will be responsible for generating a response to the user's browser.

 In order to support a URL in your app such as `https://rps-rcav-your-username.c9users.io/scissors`, there are a lot of dots to connect!